Security requirements for using Partner Center or Partner Center APIs

 Mandatory security requirements

 All partners are required to adhere to security best practices so they can secure partner and customer environments.
-Adhering to these best practices will help mitigate security issues and remediate security escalations, ensuring the customer’s trust isn't compromised.
+Adhering to these best practices helps mitigate security issues and remediate security escalations, ensuring the customer's trust isn't compromised.

-To protect you and your customers, we're requiring partners to take the following actions immediately: enable MFA for all user accounts and adopt the Secure Application Model framework.
+To protect you and your customers, we require that partners to take the following actions immediately:

 Enable MFA for all user accounts in your partner tenant

-- Partners who use Microsoft-supported Azure AD Multi-Factor Authentication.
-For more information, see Multiple ways to enable Azure AD MFA (MFA supported)
+• Partners who use Microsoft-supported Microsoft Entra multifactor authentication.
+For more information, see Multiple ways to enable Microsoft Entra multifactor authentication (MFA supported)

-- Partner who implemented any third-party MFA and part of the exception list can still access Partner Center portal and APIs with exceptions but can't manage customer using DAP/GDAP (no exception allowed)
+• Partner who implemented any third-party MFA and part of the exception list can still access Partner Center and APIs with exceptions but can't manage customer using DAP/GDAP (no exceptions allowed)

-- If the partner’s organization was previously granted an exception for MFA, users who manage customer tenants as part of the CSP program must have enabled Microsoft MFA requirements before March 1, 2022.
-Failure to comply with MFA requirements may result in the loss of customer tenant access.
+• If the partner's organization was previously granted an exception for MFA, users who manage customer tenants as part of the CSP program must have enabled Microsoft MFA requirements before March 1, 2022.
+Failure to comply with MFA requirements might result in the loss of customer tenant access.

 Adopt the Secure Application Model framework